versatica/mediasoup-website/documentation/v3/mediasoup/debugging.md

   });
 ```

-* Log all ICE debugs/warnings and any kind of error:
+* Log all ICE and DTLS debugs/warnings and any kind of error:

 ```bash
 $ DEBUG="mediasoup* *ERROR*" node myapp.js